 Before settling on your idea of your target market, it’s crucial to support your inferences with data.
 Thankfully, you can obtain this information from several free or relatively inexpensive resources.
 The Pew Research Center, for instance, conducts extensive studies about the habits of the general public.
 You can use Pew to see how often your target market exercises or how much time they spend shopping on their smartphones each day.

 For data on more specific demographics, look into the US Census Bureau’s American FactFinder.
 Compared to Pew, American FactFinder offers more data on people who work in particular industries, live in certain cities, and more.
 There’s even a Guided Search feature that explains how to access the data you have in mind.

-Arguably the most significant source of free data, however, is the treasure trove of online publications centered around specific markets.
-There are publications geared towards lovers of technology, the outdoors, film, and of course, marketing tips.
+However, arguably the most significant source of free data is the treasure trove of online publications centered around specific markets.
+There are publications geared towards technology lovers, the outdoors, film, and marketing tips.
 Online articles can provide valuable data in two ways.
 First, they often cite recent studies or personal observations about different markets.
 Secondly, you can see which publications or articles related to your target market gained the most traction.
 Which pieces have garnered lots of comments or shares on social media?